Our Director is expecting her third child in March 2010. Follow her journey to homebirth on the blog.

 Stage III: Placenta Delivery

-There are two critical events you must prevent in the placenta delivery stage: early cord clamping and manual cord traction.
-Once the baby is born, you are so delighted and overwhelmed with its presence and the emotional high you experience that it can be so easy to miss the cord being early clamped.
-Since this is (misguided) routine procedure in most hospitals, the best prevention is to make your provider clear that it is against your wishes before the birth.
+Once the baby is born, you are so delighted and overwhelmed with its presence and the emotional high you experience that it can be easy to miss the cord being early clamped.
+Since this is misguided routine procedure in most hospitals, the best prevention is to make your wishes clear to your provider in advance of the birth.
 Even so, many will forget and habit will take over.
-You must be ready to get between the doctor and the baby if need be to prevent the cord from being early clamped.
+The birth companion may need to remind the care provider during labor of your wishes to prevent the cord from being early clamped.

 WHAT & HOW YOU MAY FEEL